Skip to main content

 });

-(Be careful to remove the .only before commiting)
+(Be sure to remove the .only before committing)

-Note on Mocking: Your tests are probably calling a third-party NPM module.
-We recommend that you mock all calls to the module using proxyquire like here.
-Your tests shouldn't call real-world API!
+Note on Mocking: Your tests probably call a third-party NPM module.
+We recommend mocking all calls to the module using proxyquire like here.
+Your tests should not call real-world APIs!

-Use VSCode for developement to see linting issues in real time, or execute npm run eslint in the server folder to see all linting errors.
+Use VSCode for development to see linting issues in real-time, or run npm run eslint in the server directory to see all linting errors.

-If you want to add features to the frontend, you can edit the code in the front folder.
+If you want to add features to the frontend, you can edit the code in the front directory.

-All the code relative to the UI of services is located in the front/src/routes/integration/all.
+All code related to the user interface of services is located in the front/src/routes/integration/all directory.

-If you think your service is good enough to be published, congrats!
+If you think your service is good enough to be published, congratulations!

 Join the community, and get the latest news about the project!